 Define and customize your classification taxonomy

 You define and customize of your classification taxonomy in one central place for your entire Azure organization.
-That location is in Azure Security Center, as part of your security policy.
+That location is in Microsoft Defender for Cloud, as part of your security policy.
 Only someone with administrative rights on the organization's root management group can do this task.

 As part of policy management, you can define custom labels, rank them, and associate them with a selected set of information types.
 You can also add your own custom information types and configure them with string patterns.
 The patterns are added to the discovery logic for identifying this type of data in your databases.

-For more information, see Customize the SQL information protection policy in Azure Security Center (Preview).
+For more information, see Customize the SQL information protection policy in Microsoft Defender for Cloud (Preview).

 After the organization-wide policy has been defined, you can continue classifying individual databases by using your customized policy.